samkhan1/z-utils/to_glob_files_or_folders.md

 ## How to create a list of files or folders with their realpath

-To glob the `realpath` of files or folder in Linux, use the `find` command.
+To glob the `realpath` of files or folders in Linux, use the `find` command.

 The particular file or folder that is to be searched, needs to be included within single or double quotes, in the given command line example.